 - If you’re in Portland anywhere from April to October, check out the Rose Test Garden!

 - The Portland Japanese Gardens are peaceful and well worth a visit.

-If you want to drive the entire length of Oregon’s coastline, this is where you’ll start!
-If you aren’t too bothered about driving the WHOLE coast, I say you can probably skip this town, as it’s quite small and getting here from Portland is quite the detour!
+If you want to drive the entire length of Oregon’s coastline, this is where you’ll start your road trip!
+If you aren’t too bothered about driving the WHOLE coast, I say you can probably skip this town, as it’s quite small and getting here from Portland is quite the detour.
 I decided to drive all the way from the top of Oregon down to SF, so this is where I started my road trip.
 Here are some recommendations for Astoria, Oregon.

 - Things to do in Astoria, Oregon